cc-archive/cc-global-components/README.md

 1. Add Vue JS via CDN
 2. Add the stylesheets for Fonts and Vocabulary
 3. Include the CC Global Components from CDN
+4. Create a parent `div` element with class `container` so as to add a default left and right padding to the components.
+The CC-Global-Footer can be excluded from this parent element since it's required to have a full width.
-4. Add the desired component(s) to your template within a container `div`
+5. Add the desired component(s) to your template within a container `div`
-5. Render the components in the template via JavaScript
+6. Render the components in the template via JavaScript

 Example for the `cc-explore` component: